jor2/terraform-provider-ibm/website/docs/r/is_virtual_endpoint_gateway_ip.html.markdown

 Review the argument references that you can specify for your resource.

 - `gateway` - (Required, Forces new resource, String) The endpoint gateway ID.
-- `reserver_ip` - (Required, Forces new resource, String) The endpoint gateway IP ID.
+- `reserved_ip` - (Required, Forces new resource, String) The endpoint gateway IP ID.

 ## Attribute reference